Types of Reasoning Questions in Competitive Exams

 It may be thought of simply as a sequence of questions based on particular concealed rules, identifying which pupils must decipher the message and provide the correct response.

-1. In a certain code language, “YEARLY” is written as “BVZIOB.”
+1. In a particular code language, “YEARLY” is written as “BVZIOB.”
 What will be the code for “ANNUAL” in the same language?

 1. ZFMOMM